 Eureka Springs Things to Do

 Eureka is a quaint, community that arose out of the Arkansas Ozarks in the late 1800s.
 Buildings were constructed of native limestone, the streets were pathways for horse-drawn carriages, the people were friendly, the air was crisp and clean and the surrounding waterways were cool and azure blue.
 What has changed?
 Not that much.
-Eureka Springs AR is a city that time forgot.
-The buildings in the historic district are still made of limestone, the streets are still narrow but now paved, people are friendlier than ever, and the air and water are still some of the cleanest in the country.
+Eureka Springs, AR is a city that time forgot.
+The buildings in the historic district are still made of limestone, the streets are still narrow but now paved, people are friendlier and people watching is better, and the air and water are still some of the cleanest in the country.
 I guess you could say the biggest change is what has been added to ensure an escape to Eureka is fun-filled.

 Eureka Springs nestled between three lakes and two rivers is perfect for an active escape.
 The town is blessed with abundant trails from the Harmon Park Loop that includes Crescent Trail and is accessed from our front door to the adventure biking trail at Lake Leatherwood.
 Whether you are a walker, hiker or mountain biker, Eureka Springs is right.
 Click here for easy viewing maps.

 For floaters and fisherman both the Kings River and White River have professional outfitters to assist.
 For boaters Eureka Springs is within ten miles of the Holiday Island Marina on Table Rock Lake and Eureka Spring's Starkey Marina serving the BIG water of Beaker Lake.

 Come golf the Ozark Mountains at the beautiful Holiday Island Golf Course.
 Unlimited Golf for Two.

 Know when your Visiting?
 View Attractions by Date